Is Snowboarding Hard? Here’s The Harsh Truth…

 - Wallet – To treat yourself to a drink or snack after all of your hard work!
 You deserve it!

-Tips for Learning How to Snowboard as an Adult
+Tips for Learning to Snowboard

 do some strength training before learning to snowboard

-Although I had pretty strong legs from yoga, I was surprised at how many muscles were destroyed from learning how to snowboard as an adult.
+Although I had pretty strong legs from yoga, I was surprised at how many muscles were destroyed from learning to snowboard as an adult.

 If I could wind back the clock, I would do some strength training before my first day, particularly hitting legs (calves and quads) and core.